 Having published a number of light-hearted books such as comedy crime How Not To Commit Murder and romantic comedy Perfect Sex, I was drawn towards writing something darker and grittier.
 From that desire, came noir romance novella An Affair With Danger.
 While writing it, the plot for A Time For Penance began brewing in the back of my mind and after a brief foray back into comedy to write my memoir Making The Breast Of It, I immersed myself once again in the world of dark suspense.

 I most enjoyed writing the characters, particularly the main character, Eva.
 Despite her flaws, I think I succeeded in making her someone the reader can emphasize with.
 It's a challenge making each character realistic, without resorting to 'types' or cliches and I generally find that each character I create ends up being a combination of different people I know or have read about, with a large dose of imagination thrown in.

 Good question.
-It's not strictly a crime novel, although there are criminal characters and acts performed within it, so I've classified it as suspense, as it keeps you reading to find out how Eva is going to undo her crime of murder in her second life.
+It's not strictly a crime novel, although there are criminal characters and acts performed within it, so I've classified it as suspense, or more specifically, psychological suspense, as it keeps you reading to find out how Eva is going to undo her crime of murder in her second life.